dustinpfister/blog_posts/_posts/threejs-getting-started.md

 There is a lot that should be covered first before moving on to three.js, and I do not think I can cover all of it in a single blog post such as this.
 However I will try my best to cover at least some of the most impotent topics that one should know about before getting started with three.js.

-### 1.1 - make sure you are hosting what you aee working on via HTTP rather than the file protocol
+### 1.1 - make sure you are hosting what you are working on via HTTP rather than the file protocol

 One think that I think should be worth mentioning is that three.js and any additional assets should be hosted via http rather than the file protocol.
-In other words it is not a good idea to jus copy and past files into a folder and then open up an index html file in a browser by way of ctral+o.
+In other words it is not a good idea to just copy and past files into a folder and then open up an index html file in a browser by way of ctrl+o.
 So it is a good idea to host what is being worked on via http, even when working on it locally.
 To do this one will need some way to set up and run some back end code, or at least some kind of static web sever to host a public folder via http.

 ### 1.2 - A word about three.js versions